|This is an unofficial version.

 (a) where the only trade or business carried on is that of a tobacconist, fruiterer, confectioner, news-agent, hotel, inn, tavern, victualling house, or refreshment house, or

-(b) where liquor is sold under the authority of a licence or permit issued under The Liquor Control Act or premises defined as a "liquor store" under that Act. (« établissement »)
+(b) where liquor or cannabis is sold under the authority of a licence or permit issued under The Liquor, Gaming and Cannabis Control Act. (« établissement »)

 "confectioner" means a person, firm, or corporation, who sells by retail only all or any of the following: biscuits, plain or fancy, bon-bons, cakes, candied gums, candies, chewing gum, chocolate bars, chocolates, ice cream, ice cream cones, pastries, popcorn, confectionery, bread, milk, butter, or soft drinks; (« confiseur »)